JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 Note that we use the parameter `N` in the definition of the `dim` function.

-Since the `show` function was defined for the abstract type `AbstractPoint` and uses the `coordinates` function, the custom print is immediately applied to the new type.
-Also note, that since we redefined the default constructors, we can create an instance of the `PointND` type from inputs of mixed types.
+Since the `show` function was defined for the abstract type `AbstractPoint` and uses the `coordinates` function, the custom printing function is immediately applied to the new type.
+Since we redefined the default constructors, we can create an instance of the `PointND` type from inputs of mixed types.

 ```jldoctest structs
 julia> p = PointND(1, 2)